Tweek x Craig: Plot

-When Randy calls Chinese President Xi Jinping to ask for clarifications about yaoi, the Chinese President angrily replies that the Japanese, not Chinese, do this and begins ranting about the rape of Nanking.
-As Thomas turns to alcohol, Randy tells him that he has no control of whether or not Craig is gay: it is the Japanese who make those decisions and they even got away with "raping Don King"; at the same time, Kyle explains to Stan and several other students what yaoi really is: an art form 'created by girls for girls' as a perverse way to make men seem attractive.
+When Randy calls General Secretary of the Chinese Communist Party Xi Jinping to ask for clarifications about yaoi, the Chinese leader angrily replies that the Japanese, not Chinese, do this and begins ranting about the rape of Nanking.
+As Thomas turns to alcohol, Randy tells him that he has no control over whether or not Craig is gay: it is the Japanese who make those decisions and they even got away with "raping Don King"; at the same time, Kyle explains to Stan and several other students what yaoi really is: an art form "created by girls for girls" as a perverse way to make men seem attractive.
 Craig convinces Tweek to announce that they are gay and then stage a fake breakup in order to put the matter to rest.
-Initially reluctant, Tweek gets carried away with the performance, portraying himself as the wronged party.
-Craig becomes massively unpopular, with yaoi artists getting even more inspired by Tweek's heartbreak.
+Initially reluctant, Tweek gets carried away with the performance, portraying Craig as a manipulative cheater and himself as the wronged party.
+Craig becomes massively unpopular, with yaoi artists getting even more inspired by Tweek's heartbreak and the town's residents becoming severely depressed.

 Cartman meets Cupid Me at a gay bar to ask him for help, and Cupid Me agrees but insists on having a date with Cartman as payment.
-Tweek apologizes to Craig for making him appear to be manipulative but Craig rejects his idea to pretend to get back together.
-Thomas becomes willing to accept his son thanks to a love arrow shot by Cupid Me, and encourages Craig to be gay and gives him money.
-Tweek and Craig reunite and begin holding hands together in public and playing games together, bringing joy back to the town.
+Tweek apologizes to Craig for making him appear to be manipulative but Craig pushes him away and rejects his idea to pretend to get back together.
+Thomas becomes willing to accept his son's sexuality thanks to a love arrow shot by Cupid Me, and encourages Craig to be gay and gives him money.
+Tweek and Craig make amends and begin holding hands together in public and playing games together, bringing joy back to the town.
 Meanwhile, Cartman has his date with Cupid Me, which involves a massage in his bed.
-As Cupid Me attempts to molest Cartman, Cartman is revealed to be alone in his bathroom masturbating.
+As Cupid Me attempts to molest Cartman, Cartman is revealed to be alone in his bathroom masturbating, having hallucinated Cupid Me the entire episode.